mail4hafij/SOLID/README.md

   - Depends on API.

-How to run locally: Make sure to update the connection strings in WCF, DEV with your local database host address.
+How to run locally:
+Make sure to update the connection strings in WCF (App.config), DEV (Web.config), SRC.TEST (TestStaticConfig) with your local database host address.
 Create two databases "HelloWorld" and "LoremIpsum".
 Create tables Cats, Dogs, and Tigers.
 Populate some default data.